Jantomz/polycomb/README.md

 ## Usage

-There are two ways you can use this project:
+There are three ways you can use this project:

 1. A web browser via local deployment
-2. A web browser via [polycomb.jadenzhang.com](http://polycomb.jadenzhang.com)
+2. A web browser via [polycomb.jadenzhang.com](http://polycomb.jadenzhang.com) (NOTE THAT GOOGLE SIGN IN DOES NOT WORK HERE)
+3. A desktop application only for windows (as apple is silly with its $99 subscription program)

 ### A web browser via local deployment